vlucas/toystore-react/README.md

 # Toystore React Bindings

-Bidings to subscribe a React component to specific keys in Toystore.js so the React component will auto-update when the specified keys change.
+Bindings to subscribe a React component to specific keys in Toystore.js so the React component will auto-update when the specified keys change.

+**NEW** v2.x works with React or any API-compatible project (Preact, Inferno, etc.)

 ## Installation